-Used especially in educational projects or by hobbyists, the Arduino board is a pretty awesome open-source electronic platform used in a wide range of robotics applications.
-Controlling stepper motors are an easy job using an Arduino board that can work with advanced circuits or simple electronic components like sensors.
+Used especially in educational projects or by hobbyists, the Arduino single board computer is a pretty awesome open-source embedded system used in a wide range of robotics applications.
+Controlling stepper motors via Arduino board with or without shields promise to be an easier task, and in the following you can find a series of tutorials aiming to introduce you to the area of controlling any stepper motor.

-Stepper motors can be split into two types: unipolars and bipolars.
-The type of the motor is important to determine the compatible electronic devices.
+The stepper motors can be splitted into two types: unipolars and bipolars.
+The type of the motor is important to determine the compatible electronic device.
 In general, a stepper motor is controlled by a series of electromagnetic coils surrounding the shaft and designed to convert the electrical pulse in mechanical movements.

 Small stepper motors fall in the voltages starting with 5V, 9V, 12V and finishing with 24V.
-Stepper motors with a higher voltage of 24V is less common for small steppers.
+The stepper motors with a higher voltage than 24V are hard to find in robotics, and perhaps these are not too popular in the DIY method of building robots.

 A stepper motor has a series of advantages including: